-Accommodation: Luxury, mid-range and budget accommodation facilities are all available in the Park.
-Campsites and camping services are also offered by different lodges and Uganda wildlife authority.
+Accommodation: Luxury, mid-range, and budget accommodation facilities are all available in the Park.
+Campsites and camping services are also offered by different lodges and Uganda wildlife authorities.
 Accommodation can be arranged through the local tour operator or contacting the lodges directly.

-Attractions: It is mainly made up of savannah, borassus palms, acacia trees and riverine woodland.
-Of great interest is the 8m wide gorge where Nile river is squeezed through and plunges with a thunderous roar into the “Devil’s Cauldron”, creating a trademark rainbow.
+Attractions: It is mainly made up of savannah, Borassus palms, acacia trees, and riverine woodland.
+Of great interest is the 8m wide gorge where the Nile River is squeezed through and plunges with a thunderous roar into the “Devil’s Cauldron”, creating a trademark rainbow.

 Viewing Hours: The Park can be visited daily from 7h00 to 19h00.